Key elements of the plan include:

-- Converting the former Spaulding Hospital North Shore, located on the campus of NSMC Salem Hospital, to a 120-bed Center of Excellence in Behavioral Health that will be directly aligned with Massachusetts General Hospital and add nearly 60 new beds to the region for psychiatry and behavioral health care.
+- Converting the former Spaulding Hospital North Shore, located on the campus of NSMC Salem Hospital, to a 90-bed Center of Excellence in Behavioral Health that will be directly aligned with Massachusetts General Hospital and add more than 25 new beds to the region for psychiatry and behavioral health care.

 - Expanding community-based outpatient primary, specialty, urgent care and behavioral health services throughout the North Shore at North Shore Physicians Group (NSPG) offices, and in collaboration with the Lynn Community Health Center and North Shore Community Health, Inc.

 The robust NSPG practice currently located on the Union Campus will remain in Lynn and will give residents and Union neighbors access to expanded outpatient primary, specialty and behavioral health services.
 NSMC remains fully committed to providing emergency care to communities in Lynn, Salem and throughout the region.
 In addition to the expanded Emergency Department in Salem, NSMC will continue to operate the current Emergency Department on the Union Campus over the transition of the next several years and is working with community leaders to ensure a long-term approach that meets the needs of Lynn.